 REAPER (Rapid Environment for Audio Production, Engineering, and Recording) is software for importing or recording audio, working with MIDI, and editing and mastering songs, podcasts, or other audio projects.
 It is DAW (Digital Audio Workstation) software, and one of the programs available to use at VPL's Inspiration Lab:

-The lab has 12 high-performance desktop computers providing:
+The Inspiration Lab has 12 high-performance desktop computers providing:

 REAPER has basic functions, but also many advanced features.
 REAPER, in its most basic sense, acts like an “old fashioned” multi-track tape recorder.
 But, instead of using multiple ribbons of magnetic tape, it uses multiple digital audio files.

-The Inspiration Lab is open during regular Central library hours (although the recording studios close half an hour before the rest of the library).
+The Inspiration Lab is open during regular Central library hours.
+However, the recording studios close half an hour before the rest of the library.